WHO IS A J-1 SCHOLAR?

 - Must maintain health insurance for sicknesses or accidents when you are in J-1 status.
 Failure to maintain health insurance coverage will jeopardize your J-1 status.
 You must have University health insurance, purchase Student Health Insurance Program (SHIP) insurance or have insurance that has been pre-approved by the University.

-- Must be invited or hosted by a UW–Madison faculty or staff member
+- Must be invited or hosted by a UW–Madison faculty or staff member.

-- Must collaborate with a UW faculty or staff member
+- Must collaborate with a UW faculty or staff member.

-- Work must benefit the UW
+- Work must benefit the UW.

-- Work must be performed on campus
+- Work must primarily be performed on campus and can have up to 40% remote work authorization.

-- Must be in a terminal teaching or research position (not tenure track or annually renewable)
+- Must be in a terminal teaching or research position (not tenure track or annually renewable).

 WHO IS NOT ELIGIBLE?